maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 `maxsf:n`: requires the student to type in at most `n` significant figures.

+You cannot specify both decimal places and significant figures (even if they are min for one and max for the other).

+If `mindp=maxdp=n` or `minsf=maxsf=n` then a student will be told to type in exactly `n` places/figures.

+Note, where there is ambiguity in the numeber of significant figures (e.g. does 100 have 1 or 3 significant figures?) then the student will be given the benefit of the doubt.

 ## TODO

 1. add in support for checking number bases.